XRPLF/xrpl-dev-portal/content/concept-transfer-fees.md

 ## rippled ##

 In `rippled`'s JSON-RPC and WebSocket APIs, the transfer fee is specified in the `TransferRate` field, as an integer which represents the amount you must send for the recipient to get 1 billion units of the same currency.
 A `TransferRate` of `1005000000` is equivalent to a transfer fee of 0.5%.
-By default, the `TransferRate` is set at `1000000000`, indicating no fee.
-The value of `TransferRate` cannot be less than `1000000000` or more than `2000000000`.
-However, value `0` is special case for no fee, equivalent to `1000000000`.
+By default, the `TransferRate` is set to no fee.
+The value of `TransferRate` cannot be less than `1000000000` or more than `4294967295` (the maximum value of a 32-bit unsigned integer).
+The value `0` is special case for no fee, equivalent to `1000000000`.

 A financial institution can submit an [AccountSet transaction](reference-transaction-format.html#accountset) from its [issuing address][] to change the `TransferRate` for its issuances.